 Revelation 18:1-8 After these things I saw another angel coming down from heaven, having great authority and the earth was illuminated with his glory.
 And he cried mightily with a loud voice saying, Babylon the great is fallen, is fallen [notice there are two “fallings.”
 The first time it fell was shortly after the prophecy was uttered in Jeremiah 51, which only has one fallen, even after it fell it continued, but this time, this is it.
 God is saying, “I have had with you.”] and has become a dwelling place of demons, a prison for every foul spirit, and a cage for every unclean and hated bird.
 For all the nations have drunk of the wine of the wrath of her fornication [Now he points out specifically:], the kings of the earth have committed fornication with her, and the merchants of the earth have become rich through the abundance of her luxury.
 And I heard another voice from heaven saying, “Come out of her, my people, lest you share in her sins, and lest you receive of her plagues.
 For her sins have reached to heaven, and God has remembered her iniquities.
 Render to her just as she rendered to you, and repay her [remember I mentioned to you that Babylon was a plunderer] double according to her works; in the cup which she has mixed, mix double for her.
 In the measure that she glorified herself and lived luxuriously, in the same measure give her torment and sorrow; for she says in her heart, ‘I sit as queen, and am no widow, and will not see sorrow.’
 Therefore her plagues will come in one day [meaning a short time.]—death and mourning and famine.
 And she will be utterly burned with fire, for strong is the Lord God who judges her.

-At one time a man I know decided to figure this thing out, mathematically, by comparing it to other periods of time within the Bible to see how much it actually measured out to in time if it kept the same ratio as others did.
+At one time a man I know decided to figure out "one day" mathematically, by comparing it to other periods of time within the Bible to see how much it actually measured out to in time if it kept the same ratio as others did.
 Do you know how much it was?
 Fifteen days.
 I thought that was interesting when he told me, but compared to other prophesies, even fifteen days is a very short period of time.